mVentory/MVentory_Productivity/README.md

 ### Productivity Toolbar

-The toolbar is shown in Product, Category and CMS pages in the front-end for all _authorised_ users.
+The toolbar is shown at the top of Product, Category and CMS pages in the front-end for all _authorised_ users.
 It contains a number of buttons that give access to the following functionality:

 * Edit product details, prices, attributes, etc.
 * Upload product images.